dotnet/docs/docs/standard/design-guidelines/event.md

  The parameter should be named `e` and should be typed as the event argument class.

- **X DO NOT** pass null as the sender when raising a nonstatic event.
+ ❌ DO NOT pass null as the sender when raising a nonstatic event.

  ✔️ DO pass null as the sender when raising a static event.

- **X DO NOT** pass null as the event data parameter when raising an event.
+ ❌ DO NOT pass null as the event data parameter when raising an event.

  You should pass `EventArgs.Empty` if you don’t want to pass any data to the event handling method.
 Developers expect this parameter not to be null.